Chet Atkins: Signing with RCA Victor

 While working with a Western band in Denver, Colorado, Atkins came to the attention of RCA Victor.
 Siman had been encouraging Steve Sholes to sign Atkins, as his style (with the success of Merle Travis as a hit recording artist) was suddenly in vogue.
 Sholes, A&R director of country music at RCA, tracked Atkins down in Denver.

 He made his first RCA Victor recordings in Chicago in 1947, but they did not sell.
 He did some studio work for RCA that year, but had relocated to Knoxville again where he worked with Homer and Jethro on WNOX's new Saturday night radio show The Tennessee Barn Dance and the popular Midday Merry Go Round.

 In 1949, he left WNOX to join June Carter with Mother Maybelle and the Carter Sisters on KWTO.
 This incarnation of the Carter Family featured Maybelle Carter and daughters June, Helen, and Anita.
 Their work soon attracted attention from the Grand Ole Opry.
 The group relocated to Nashville in the mid-1950s.
 Atkins began working on recording sessions and performing on WSM-AM and the Opry.
 Atkins became a member of the Opry in the 1950s.

+In 1952 he co-wrote the song "How's the World Treating You?' with Boudleaux Bryant which was released as an RCA Victor single by The Beaver Valley Sweethearts in January, 1953.
+The song was also recorded by Eddy Arnold in 1953 and Elvis Presley in 1956.
+Jim Reeves, Don Gibson, Rosemary Clooney, Red Foley, Connie Francis, Sonny James, and James Taylor and Alison Krauss.

 While he had not yet had a hit record for RCA Victor, his stature was growing.
 He began assisting Sholes as a session leader when the New York–based producer needed help organizing Nashville sessions for RCA Victor artists.
 Atkins's first hit single was "Mr. Sandman", followed by "Silver Bell", which he recorded as a duet with Hank Snow.
 His albums also became more popular.
 He was featured on ABC-TV's The Eddy Arnold Show in the summer of 1956 and on Country Music Jubilee in 1957 and 1958 (by then renamed Jubilee USA).